keesiemeijer/wp-local-version/README.md

 **WARNING**: The database and WordPress directory (except `wp-content`) are **deleted** prior to installing a new version.
 If there are files outside of the `wp-content` folder you want to keep, you'll need to back them up before installing a new WP version with this script.

-To install a new WP version follow the following steps 1 - Right click the site and choose Open Site SSH.
+To install a new WP version follow these steps

+1 - Right click the site and choose Open Site SSH.
-2 - Go to the /app folder
+2 - Go to the `/app` folder

 ```bash
 cd /app
 ```

-3 Install a new WP version.
+3 - Install a new WP version.
 (Without a version number the latest WP version is installed)

 ```bash
 bash wp-local-version.sh 4.4